SrijalKarmacharya/sqltest/README.md

 <<<<<<< HEAD
 # JavaMysqlExample

-This is an example project showing how to connect to MySQL in a Maven project.
+This is an example project showing how to connect to MySQL in a Maven project.Yes indeed.

 Build project.